9 Creative Packaging Ideas for Small Businesses + Examples | Fit Small Business

 Price: $5–$40 per custom box (depending on size and extent of customization)

 Fully custom packages are boxes, mailers, or other types of shipping containers designed to represent your brand through custom features on the inside, outside, or both.
-These shipping materials go beyond just adding a logo, and they provide a more immersive experience.
+This goes beyond just a logo added to the exterior—it includes branding and custom designs printed throughout the box design.
+Fully customized packaging designs create a more immersive experience for customers and help increase the memorability of your brand image.

-Fully customized packaging is typically your most expensive option, but it will create the biggest impact.
+Fully customized packaging is typically your most expensive custom packaging option, but it will create the biggest impact.
 It’s most often used for higher-end goods or subscription services.

 Check out these successful examples of creative, fully custom packaging: